-- NHS Scotland failed to meet a maximum 18 week waiting time target for children and young people to receive treatment from mental health services.
+- The NHS in Scotland failed to meet a maximum 18-week waiting time target for children and young people to receive treatment from mental health services.

 - 74 starting their treatment had been waiting over a year to be seen.